Children

 Swim in supervised areas.

 Parents should ensure their children swim only at lifeguarded pools and beaches, and under direct adult supervision at the cottage or in the backyard.
+Adult supervision is always required, even when swimming in a lifeguarded area.

 Wear your lifejacket.